LukaKaludjerovic/Tetris_Game/README.md

 Tetris Game implemented using HTML, CSS and JavaScript technologies.

-# How to start game
+# How to start the game
 run tetris-uputstvo.html